Yoder VS Traeger: Which Pellet Grill Should You Buy in 2023?

 The first generation of Traeger grills were well-designed and well-built machines, but there have been some quality issues with later generations.

-The current batch of high-end Traegers has all the build-quality of their first-generation predecessors coupled with up-to-date tech, like built-in temperature probes and WiFi.
+The current batch of high-end Traegers has all the build-quality of their first-generation predecessors and up-to-date tech, like built-in temperature probes and WiFi.

 The old Traeger domination of the pellet grill market has been well and truly challenged by other brands.